 - Four HDD installations of 330 metres in sandstone utilising wire line tracking systems due to depth greater than 20 metres

 - 1 x 900mm PE water main

-The scope of work encompassed four straight bores, each approximately 330 metres, to link up with services laid up to the eastern side of the escarpment.
-The bores were to house a 110 mm diameter communications conduit, two 140 mm diameter electrical conduits and a 900 mm water main.
-Due to environmental constraints a geotechnical investigation could only be conducted in the valley areas.
+Due to environmental constraints, a geotechnical investigation could only be conducted in the valley areas.
 The sandstone outcrop surrounding the Shannon Creek area was estimated at 40-60 Mpa (5800-8700 psi).
-The project was ideal for UEA’s 300,000 pound HDD rig, as the rail could be positioned horizontally against the vertical face of the escarpment, facilitating the six percent upward grade required for the bore.
+The project was ideal for UEA’s 300,000-pound HDD rig, as the rail could be positioned horizontally against the vertical face of the escarpment, facilitating the six percent upward grade required for the bore.
 A Digitrak Eclipse Steering Tool was used to guide the pilot bores through the escarpment to the exit point.
-While drilling the pilot bores UEA encountered harder than expected ground conditions.
-Based on these findings, the intended style of reamer for the large diameter cut would be inadequate.
+While drilling the pilot bores, UEA encountered harder than expected ground conditions, and based on these findings, the intended style of reamer for the large diameter cut was inadequate.
 A 42” (1066mm) hole opener was used to cut through the 120 Mpa (17,400 psi) rock.
-The grade of the bore hole ensured that it was self cleaning which eliminated the need for complex drilling muds.
+The grade of the bore hole ensured that it was self-cleaning, which eliminated the need for complex drilling muds.
 Although the water pipe had a 90 tonne dead weight pull back, force did not exceed 10 tonnes during the installation.

 Despite the changing ground conditions and difficult location, UEA was able to deliver the project within the required timeframe and to a very high standard.